Ali-Parandeh/Infrahack-Challenge-NR-TFL-Lifts-Availability/README.md

 ---

-# Problem 2 - Priorotisation of Lifts / Escalators Maintenance
+# Problem 2 - Prioritisation of Lifts / Escalators Maintenance

-In addition to that, we also leveraged **machine learning and computer vision algorithms** on Network Rail's CCTV footage to recommend appropriate lift maintenance cycles so that maintainers can priorotise the maintenance of heavily used lifts or escalators across the UK.
-The CV algorithm is used to count number of people using the station or its assets which can inform operations and maintenance strategy of the stations.
+In addition to that, we also leveraged **machine learning and computer vision algorithms** on Network Rail's CCTV footage to recommend appropriate lift maintenance cycles so that maintainers can prioritise the maintenance of heavily used lifts or escalators across the UK.
+The CV algorithm is used to count number of people using the stations or their assets which can inform operations and maintenance strategy of the stations.

 ### Demo of the CCTV CV Algorithm
 <img alt="[CCTV Computer Vision Demo" src="Images/CCTV%20Computer%20Vision.gif" width="1000">